LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 ![figure-05](images/05_bun_pure_rdp_result.png)

 Let's leave this core RDP HTTP APIs application implementation there.
-I am going to use the Data Library for TypeScript to connect and consume data from RDP platform instead.
+I am going to use the Data Library for TypeScript to connect and consume data from RDP platform.

-## <a id="rdp_lib"></a>Introduction to the Data Library for TypeScript
+## <a id="datalibrary_intro"></a>Introduction to the Data Library for TypeScript

+Now let me move on to Data Library.
 The Data Library for TypeScript is an ease-of-use API defining a set of uniform interfaces providing the developer access to the Refinitiv Data Platform.
 The APIs are designed to provide consistent access through multiple access channels, spanning multiple programming languages that target both Professional Developers and Financial Coders.
 Developers can choose to access content from the desktop, within a desktop container, through their deployed streaming services, or directly to the cloud.
 The interfaces encompass a set of unified Web APIs providing access to both streaming (over WebSockets) and non-streaming (HTTP REST) data available within the platform.

 ![figure-06](images/rdlib_image.png "Data Library Diagram")